MongoDB

 Embedding vs Referencing

 This is the most critical decision in MongoDB schema design.
+The choice between embedding and referencing has major implications for performance, consistency, and scalability.

 Embedding (Denormalization)